daveseah/project-1401/README.md

 You must have Git, NodeJS, and Mimosa installed.
 For the purposes of these instructions, the path `/my_code_folder` is the example directory where we'll put the source code; replace that with your own directory (for example, mine is `~dseah/dev/`).
 You will need to be connected to the Internet, because Node and Mimosa download dependencies from other repositories.

+Here's a [5 minute installation video on YouTube](https://www.youtube.com/watch?v=2QaUS15kGbU) that walks through the process of setting up a fresh Mac running OS X Yosemite, from installing Homebrew to pulling the repo and running it.

 #### Install Git, NodeJS, Mimosa

 You need to install **Git** and **NodeJS**, if you don't have them already.
 Use a package manager or downloader.